-How does the CAC differ from Child Protective Services?
+How is the CAC different from Child Protective Services?

 Valley CAC has a collaborative relationship with local CPS.
-While our staff are specially trained to provide child forensic interviews, victim advocacy, and mental health counseling, Child Protective workers work with the family to develop a safety plan and ensure the family’s basic needs are being met.
+While our staff are specially trained to provide child forensic interviews, victim advocacy, and mental health counseling, Child Protective workers help the family develop a safety plan and ensure the family’s basic needs are being met.

-Will the CAC come speak at my organization about child abuse prevention?
+Will the CAC come speak to my staff/organization about child abuse prevention?

 Hearing Impaired (800) 828-1120